Tracking is the mechanism by which Entity Framework performs tracking of changes in entities retrieved from the database.

 In this example, we only retrieve the Name and Price fields of the products, which reduces the amount of data transferred and improves performance.

-Even if we have loaded an entity with AsNoTracking, we can still update it.
-However, we will have to manage the state manually (we do not have tracking).
+Even if we loaded an entity with AsNoTracking, we can still update it.
+But we will have to manage the state manually (we don’t have tracking).

-To do this, we need to attach it manually and set the state to Modified.
+To do this, we will have to attach it manually and change the state to Modified.

 var entityWithoutTracking = context.Entities